Caesars Palace Parking Fee 2023, Map & Valet

 Daisy from the Simon Group, (the owners of the Forum Shops), informed me that: “The main level of our employee garage is open to customers and oversized vehicles.”)
 This, I believe is free parking (I haven’t used it myself as I’ve seen it blocked off in the past).
 The employee parking garage is to the left of the red start on the map above, and can also be accessed off of Stan Mallin Drive to the north.

 Alternatively, you may wish to use one of two different valet stands for the Forum Shops.

-The second valet is under the bridge, on your way to Caesars self-parking.
-You’ll follow the same directions as for the first valet, only you’ll want to continue a little further on the road (Jay Sarno Way).
+- The second valet is under the bridge, on your way to Caesars self-parking.
+You’ll go into the resort from the Strip in the main entrance (Caesars Palace Drive), taking the first right then continuing a little further on the road (Jay Sarno Way).
 The well-lit valet parking area will be easily seen on your right.

-When attending a show or concert at the Colosseum, you’ll use the same Caesars self parking garage as guests and visitors of the hotel and casino use.
+When going to Omnia or attending a show or concert at the Colosseum, you’ll use the same Caesars self parking garage as guests and visitors of the hotel and casino use.

-However if you wish to use the valet, the Colosseum has a separate valet for concert attendees.
+However if you wish to use the valet, the Colosseum has a separate valet for concert attendees and those going clubbing at Omnia.
 You’ll find this valet in the regular 8 story parking garage, and you’ll enter the parking garage the same way as if you were self-parking.
 However instead of taking a right for the self-parking, you’ll stay to the left, driving under the sign that reads, “Colosseum Valet.”

 The employee parking garage at Caesars is west of the Forum Shops, across the street and to the north of the customer self-parking garages.
 It’s situated at the corner of Jay Sarno Way and Frank Sinatra Drive.
 I mention this because on busy occasions, a couple of levels of the employee parking garage is made available for the public.